 In OSINT the same principle applies.
 If you don’t gather and preserve something as it is happening, or soon after it happens, then it gets lost.
-In the world of breaking news, not only does material get buried quickly, but there might even be others who actively try to corrupt the evidence and drown out the original sources with conspiracy theories, backed by an army of bots.
+In the world of breaking news, not only does material get buried quickly, but there might even be others who actively try to corrupt the evidence and drown out the original sources with disinformation, backed by an army of bots.
 Twitter is an excellent example of this.
 If primary sources aren’t identified and captured quickly, they can easily get lost and the investigation is frustrated.
 The rest of the post will look at a few practical tools that you can use to capture information from the web reliably and quickly, as well as a few other tools that will help you claw back information that you might have missed at the outset.

 There are wide variety of tools you can use to capture information quickly and efficiently.
 The best tool to use really depends on what you’re trying to capture, but here’s an overview of a few different ones.